halo/datanorm/README.md

 puts document.header
 puts document.version

-document.each do |progress, item|
+document.each do |item, progress|
   # Once pre-processing is complete, you'll start to get items here
-  puts item
+  puts item # <- can be nil

   # You can always look at the progress to see what's going on.
-  puts progress if progress.significant? # So your STDOUT doesn't get spammed. end
+  puts progress if progress.significant? # Throttling, so your STDOUT doesn't get spammed. end
 ```